Overnight Camp Preparation

 Camp provides healthy meals, so snacks are not needed.
 Camp will allow campers to bring a small amount of snacks, but only if they are stored in an air-tight container, such as a ziplock bag.
 Please do not bring a large container of candy or other sweets.
 Due to increased allergy sensitivities, please refrain from bringing products with peanuts or tree nuts.
 Camp Tecumseh will not provide storage containers nor be held responsible for lost or stolen food items.
 Counselors will regulate when campers can have their food.
 Drinkables are not allowed, except for bottled water.
 Care packages may also be mailed to your camper during their stay.

-All of our campers, after arriving at their cabin, will visit the pool for a swim check.
+All of our campers, at the beginning of the week, will visit the pool for a swim check.
 In addition to gauging a camper’s swimming ability, it allows our counselors to monitor for injuries that may need special attention during the week.

 Swimmers unable to swim two widths of the pool (40’x2), using a good front crawl and a secondary stroke will be automatically enrolled in swim lessons each morning.
 In addition, these campers will not be able to enroll in deep water swimming or boating clinics.
 If you do not wish for your child to have a daily swim lesson, please indicate that on the parent confidential form.